We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Osteoarthritis is a condition that wears down the cartilage of the joints over time.
 This condition can easily cause pain in the back of the knee.

-People with osteoarthritis in the knee may display other symptoms, such as loss of motion or difficulty bending the knee.
+People with osteoarthritis in the knee may experience other symptoms, such as loss of motion or difficulty bending the knee.
 Inflammation in the joint may make it stiff and painful.
-This discomfort may also be felt anywhere around the knee.
+A person may also feel this discomfort in other places around the knee.

-Runner’s knee is the wearing down of the cartilage in the knee joint.
+Runner’s knee refers to the wearing down of the cartilage in the knee joint.
 When the cartilage is gone, the bones of the knee rub together.
 Typically, this causes a dull, aching pain behind the knee.

 - the knee giving out or buckling randomly